dbt-labs/dbt-jobs-as-code/README.md

 ## Why not Terraform

 Terrraform is widely used to manage infrastructure as code.
-And a community member has created a [Terraform provider](https://registry.terraform.io/providers/GtheSheep/dbt-cloud/latest) that can manage dbt Cloud jobs (as well as projects, environments etc...).
+And a [Terraform provider](https://registry.terraform.io/providers/dbt-labs/dbtcloud/latest) exists for dbt Cloud, able to manage dbt Cloud jobs (as well as projects, environments etc...).

 Using Terraform requires some knowledge about the tool and requires managing/storing/sharing a state file, containing information about the state of the application.